ANNarchy/ANNarchy-iCub/ReadMe.md

         - sensor_positions -> This folder caontains the files from the iCub simulator installation with the position data for the tactile sensors.
         - interface_param.ini -> ini-file with several parameters for the interface
         - joint_limits_sim.ini -> In the ini file the simulated robot joint limitations of the iCub are given.
-        - joint_limits_real.ini -> In the ini file the real robot joint limitations of the iCub are given.  \n !!!
+        - joint_limits_real.ini -> In the ini file the real robot joint limitations of the iCub are given.<br>
+                            !!!
 This should be checked before the usage with the real robot, to avoid damage. !!!
     - doc -> This folder contains the doxygen generated documentation for the interface
     - include -> This folder contains the C++ header files for the interface modules.